-I really wanna break this Beast Bowl Thing down for you
+I really want to break this Power Bowl Thing down for you

-We keep talking about Beast Bowls and we’ve been getting questions about them.
+We keep talking about Meal Prep Bowls and we've been getting questions about them.
 So I wanted to take you step-by-step through the creation process.
 I swear to you these are really easy.

 Step 1: Make a fantastically delicious protein